lonesometraveler/lonesometraveler.github.io/_posts/2020-05-08-ADC-Interrupt.md

 categories: Rust embedded
 ---

 [Polling in a loop is the simplest way to use the ADC]({{ site.url }}/2020/05/01/ADC-PWM.html).
 But it makes it difficult to run other codes while the ADC is running.
-It would be nice if we can make it interrupt based.
+It would be nice if we can make it interrupt-based.
 This post will show how to do a simple interrupt based ADC in embedded Rust.

 ## Ingredients